-A complaint must be submitted in writing to the MTSA Dean using the Fellow Complaint form, available on the MTSA website or through the Office of the Dean, identifying the Fellow grievant, the respondent individual(s) involved, the incident, the rule/policy/established practice claimed to be violated, and a brief statement of the redress sought.
-Upon submission of a written complaint, the Dean will provide the Fellow grievant with written acknowledgement of receipt of the complaint via e-mail, as well as a more detailed outline of the process.
+A complaint must be submitted in writing to the MTSA Vice President of Academics using the Fellow Complaint form, available on the MTSA website or through the Office of the Vice President of Academics, identifying the Fellow grievant, the respondent individual(s) involved, the incident, the rule/policy/established practice claimed to be violated, and a brief statement of the redress sought.
+Upon submission of a written complaint, the Vice President of Academics will provide the Fellow grievant with written acknowledgement of receipt of the complaint via e-mail, as well as a more detailed outline of the process.

-Complaints should be addressed to: Office of the Dean Middle Tennessee School of Anesthesia P.O.
+Complaints should be addressed to: Office of the Vice President of Academics Middle Tennessee School of Anesthesia P.O.
 Box 417 Madison, TN 37116